MeguminSama/Discord-ModLoader-Legacy/README.md

 As an example, if your mod entrypoint is `C:\Users\megu\Vencord\dist\patcher.js`, you would probably want this value to be at minimum, `Vencord\dist\patcher.js`.

+# Troubleshooting

+This will be updated as things get found

+1. Don't try using this with an already-modded client.
+This is designed to be used with a vanilla client, with the mods getting injected by ModHook.

 # To Do

 - [ ] Clean out root files - there are too many